 2) Stay conscious.
-Once you arrive at a gathering, remind yourself of your plan.
+Remind yourself of your plan.
 If you didn’t plan to munch endlessly, don’t!
 Keep reminding yourself of what your food plan is throughout the afternoon or evening.
 Yes, this means having lots of inner conversations.
 Try to stay connected to yourself and your game plan.
-Remind yourself how good it feels when you stick to your goals and when you come home feeling light rather than bloated.
+Remind yourself how good it feels when you stick to your goals and when you end the day feeling light rather than bloated.

 3) Don’t arrive anywhere ravenous.
 It’s always best when heading out to places where there will be an abundance of delectable foods to make sure that you are not super-hungry.
 Your willingness to take the best care of yourself goes right out the window when your blood sugar plummets.
 Even just a piece of fruit or a handful of nuts before will tide you over nicely.

 4) Stick to one plate.
 Your stomach is the size of your fist.
 One level plate, and I don’t mean a jumbo, will satisfy your natural hunger.
 Make sure to include nutrient-dense foods like leafy greens and fruits on your plate–the fiber will fill you up fast and satisfy any way-ward cravings.
 DO NOT GO BACK FOR SECONDS, unless you feel true physical hunger.
 Pay attention to your fullness signals–they’re there to guide you.
 Try to wait at least 20 minutes for your signals to register satiation.
 Set a one-plate rule for yourself.

 5) Stick to three bites of rich desserts.
 When you have just a few bites of a rich dessert, you get all of the mouth pleasure and little of the body imbalance caused by all the sugar and fat.
 This way, you can still eye a delicious dessert or two, stick to a total of three bites and feel proud of yourself.
 Set a three-bite rule for yourself.